How to Make ANGINETTI - Italian Lemon Cookies by author Cleo Coyle

 A Note from Cleo

-While anginetti can be served with or without colorful sprinkles (nonpareils), the sprinkles are what make these cookies especially popular for Italian weddings, which is why I featured this recipe in my 7th Coffeehouse Mystery Espresso Shot (first edition 2008) where a spectacular wedding takes place at the heart of a perplexing murder mystery.
+These cookies are especially popular for Italian weddings, which is why I featured this recipe in my 7th Coffeehouse Mystery Espresso Shot (first edition 2008) where a spectacular wedding takes place at the heart of a perplexing murder mystery.

 To learn more about